botify-labs/simpleflow/docs/src/features/error_handling.md

 What follows applies to the SWF executor; the local one only handles `raises_on_failure`.

-A workflow can declare a method to be called on an activity or child workflow error, that is, either an `ActivityTaskFailed`, `ActivityTaskTimedOut`, `ChildWorkflowExecutionFailed` or `ChildWorkflowExecutionTimedOut`.
+A workflow can declare a method to be called when a task or child workflow fails or times out.
-In its absence, errors are handled as follow:
+By default, errors are handled as follow:

-*  a`retry` attribute defines how many times the task is retried; it defaults to 0 (no retry)
+*  a`retry` attribute defines how many times the task or workflow is retried; it defaults to 0 (no retry)
 * if too many retries were attempted, the `raises_on_failure` attribute is checked.
 If False, a future is returned with its `exception` set; if True, the workflow is aborted.